Baseball Pilgrimages

 Send this page to a friend Questions or comments

-Great American Ball Park exterior Great American Ball Park
+Great American Ball Park exterior

-Alas, when the new ballpark opened for the 2003 season it was courtesy of the Great American Insurance Company, who ponied up $2.5 million per year through 2033 for the aptly titled replacement to Cinergy Field, which was imploded three months prior to Great American Ball Park's inaugural opening day.
+Alas, when Cincinnati’s new ballpark opened for the 2003 season it was courtesy of the Great American Insurance Company, who ponied up $2.5 million per year through 2033 for the aptly titled replacement to Cinergy Field, which was imploded three months prior to Great American Ball Park's inaugural opening day.

-Built on the banks of the Ohio River on the downtown Cincinnati riverfront, GABP lacks the jaw-dropping panoramic view you get at PNC Park.
-Instead of the downtown Cincy skyline, from the upper deck seats you get an eyeful of the homes and other small structures that dot the Kentucky side of the Ohio River.
+Built on the banks of the Ohio River on the downtown Cincinnati riverfront, Great American Ball Park (GABP for short) lacks the jaw-dropping panoramic views you get at Pittsburgh PNC Park, which is the gold standard of retro riverfront ballparks.
+So instead of the downtown Cincy skyline, from the upper deck seats you get an eyeful of the homes and other small structures that dot the Kentucky side of the Ohio River.

 The Ball Park’s signature architectural feature is the “gap.”
 In this case, addition by subtraction works wonders, as the designers of GABP decided to create a lowered split-level upper deck on the third base side of the field and separate it 35 feet from the main single tiered upper deck.